NormanPCN/StardewValleyMods/CombatControlsRedux/README.md

 > The movement velocity for special attack slick moves.
 Swords and clubs.
 Controls the speed and distance of the slide.

 ## Changlog
+v1.2.4
+* Fixes typos and syntax of the config option text.
+Adds a German translation.

 v1.2.3
 * Fixed a bug when the regular tools direction fix was enabled and the fishing rod was in use.
 Facing direction change is now disabled after the fishing line is in the water.